WaleedAlzamil80/CSE231s-UG2018---Advanced-Computer-Programming-Lap6/README.md

 - **Report_Lap_6.docx**: This is a Word document for testing the wrong extension case.

 - **test_cases.bat**: This is a batch file that runs your program with different input files for testing purposes.

+## How to run:

+To run your program with a single input file, use the following command:

+`java ArxmlSorter.java <your_file>`

+where `<your_file>` is the name of the ARXML file you want to process.
+For example:

+`java ArxmlSorter.java Normal.arxml`

+This will create a new file called “Normal_mod.arxml” with the reordered containers.

+To run your program with all the test files provided, use the following command:

+`test_cases.bat`

+This will run your program with each of the test files and show the output on the console.